Corey Addai: Barnsley

 Addai joined Barnsley in September 2020 following a trial at the club.
 In November 2020, he joined National League club Chesterfield on a one-month loan.
 He made two appearances on loan at the club.
 He was released by Barnsley at the end of the season.

 Esbjerg fB

 In September 2021, he joined Danish Danish 1st Division club Esbjerg fB on a one-year deal, having spent the 2021–22 pre-season on trial at Portsmouth.
 He made four league appearances over the course of the 2021–22 season.

 Crawley Town

 Addai signed for Crawley Town in July 2022.
 On 30 July 2022, he debuted for Crawley during a 0–1 loss to Carlisle.

 Stockport County

 On 27 June 2024, Addai signed with EFL League One club Stockport County for an undisclosed fee on a three-year contract.

+On 15 July 2026, Addai joined Burton Albion on loan for the 2026–27 season.

 International career

 Born in England, Addai was called up to the Jamaica national team in May 2022, and made his unofficial debut in a 6–0 loss to Catalonia in the same month, replacing Dillon Barnes in the 56th minute.